top of page

 dana-ward-xHmc-b1NkSI-unsplash.jpg

-Gillian's Hopes
+Gillian's Reflections

 I love the sense of affiliation that I often feel when meeting other Gestalt Therapists - the feeling of being on a shared journey and having a level of common understanding.

+I enjoy the opportunities the network offers to have more of that kind of connection in my life and I look forward to seeing how it develops in different ways at different times over the years.
 At the heart of this, is my sense that it’s important and valuable to be part of something bigger.
 Something which has more meaning as a whole, than the total sum of the individual parts - a community.

-In the community I’d like to deepen my embodied understanding of gestalt theory and link it with practice.
-I’d like to enrich my sense of what gestalt therapy is and why the approach is important.
+Coming together with people really helps me to enrich my sense of what gestalt therapy is and why the approach is important.
 I’d like space to reflect on the role of gestalt in my own personal journey.
 All of these activities feel much more meaningful when shared with others.

 dana-ward-xHmc-b1NkSI-unsplash.jpg